 “Each year in upstate New York, 2,300 people are diagnosed with colon cancer,” says Gregory Carnevale, M.D., Excellus BCBS chief medical officer for value based payments.
 “Upstate New York averages 800 deaths a year from the disease."

 Regular screenings can detect early-stage colon cancer before symptoms develop.
-Early detection is important because treatments are more likely to be successful for early- rather than late-stage cancer.
+Early detection is important because treatments are more likely to be successful for early- rather than late-stage cancer."There is need for the whole health care system to become involved in promoting the importance of colon cancer screening."

 “A recommendation from a provider is a powerful factor in a patient’s decision to be screened for cancer,” said Carnevale.
 “However, increasing colon cancer screening rates is not just a task for providers.
 There is need for the whole health care system to become involved in promoting the importance of colon cancer screening.”